Kō-hyōteki-class submarine

-The Kō-hyōteki (甲標的, Kō-hyōteki) class was a class of Japanese midget submarines (Kō-hyōteki) used during World War II.
+The Kō-hyōteki (甲標的, Kō-hyōteki) class was a class of Japanese midget submarines used during World War II.
 They had hull numbers but no names.
 For simplicity, they are most often referred to by the hull number of the mother submarine.
-Thus, the midget carried by I-16-class submarine was known as I-16's boat, or "I-16tou."
+Thus, the midget carried by I-16-class submarine was known as I-16's boat, or "I-16tou".